Inscribed angle

 In geometry, an inscribed angle is the angle formed in the interior of a circle when two chords intersect on the circle.
 It can also be defined as the angle subtended at a point on the circle by two given points on the circle.

-Equivalently, an inscribed angle is defined by two chords of the circle sharing an endpoint.

-The inscribed angle theorem relates the measure of an inscribed angle to that of the central angle intercepting the same arc.

-The inscribed angle theorem appears as Proposition 20 in Book 3 of Euclid's Elements.
+The inscribed angle theorem, sometimes called the central angle theorem, relates the measure of an inscribed angle to that of the central angle intercepting the same arc.
+Its oldest appearance is in Propositions 20–21 in Book 3 of Euclid's Elements.

-Note that this theorem is not to be confused with the Angle bisector theorem, which also involves angle bisection (but of an angle of a triangle not inscribed in a circle).

 Theorem

 Statement

 For fixed points A and B, the set of points M in the plane, for which the angle ∠AMB is equal to α, is an arc of a circle.
 The measure of ∠AOB, where O is the center of the circle, is 2α.

 The inscribed angle theorem states that an angle θ inscribed in a circle is half of the central angle 2θ that intercepts the same arc on the circle.
 Therefore, the angle does not change as its vertex is moved to different positions on the same arc of the circle.